Matt Vierling Preview, Player Props: Tigers vs. White Sox

-After going 4-for-5 with two doubles and two RBI in his most recent game, Matt Vierling and the Detroit Tigers take on the Chicago White Sox (who will start Mike Clevinger) at 6:40 PM ET on Friday.
+On Saturday, Matt Vierling (.270 batting average in his past 10 games, with two doubles, two walks and two RBI) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
+First pitch is at 6:10 PM ET.

-He racked up two extra-base hits in his previous appearance (4-for-5 with two doubles and two RBI) against the Yankees.
+In his most recent game, he racked up two extra-base hits (4-for-5 with two doubles and two RBI) against the Yankees.

 Matt Vierling Game Info & Props vs. the White Sox